Should Buyers Sign Exclusive Agreements With an Agent?

 The rescission of the contract should be in writing and signed by both parties.

 The Bottom Line

-It's important to understand that any agreement you reach and sign is actually with the broker, not the agent (although some contracts may be with a specific agent within a brokerage).
+It's important to understand that any agreement you reach and sign is usually with the broker, not the agent (although some contracts may be with a specific agent within a brokerage).
 You can often go to the broker and ask for a replacement agent if you're unhappy with the individual you first selected.